yrom/index-tts/README.md

 4. Install required dependencies:

 We use `uv` to manage the project's dependency environment.
-The following command will install the correct versions of all dependencies into your `.venv` directory.
+The following command will install the correct versions of all dependencies into your `.venv` directory:

 ```bash
 uv sync --all-extras